ZippyPoint: Fast Interest Point Detection, Description, and Matching through Mixed Precision Discretization

 \section{Experiments}

-We first present the implementation details in Sec.~\ref{sec:impl_details}.
+We present the implementation details in Sec.~\ref{sec:impl_details}.
 In Sec.~\ref{sec:quant_ablation} we investigate the effect of network quantization using the layer partitioning and traversal strategy, as well as evaluate the proposed \gls{Bin.Norm} layer for descriptor binarization.
 We then combine the two contributions into \OURS{} and evaluate its performance on the task of homography estimation.
 We evaluate the generalization capabilities of \OURS{} on fundamental tasks in robotic and \gls{AR} pipelines, namely \gls{VisLoc} in Sec.~\ref{sec:vis_loc}, and Map-Free Visual Relocalization in Sec.~\ref{sec:mapfreereloc}.
-Code and trained models will be released upon acceptance.
 We envision our work can both spark further research in the design of binary descriptors and quantized networks, as well as promote the incorporation of \OURS{} in robotic systems.